 Both LRA and TEAM have served students throughout Woodland Public Schools for many years and provide authentic, rigorous, and enhanced alternatives to in-school instruction for students in any grade.
-In fact, the district has put plans in place to provide staffing and support as necessary should the two programs see increased enrollment this fall.

 Does your family not live in Woodland?
 Not a problem.
 Any interested student can enroll in LRA or TEAM by applying for a Choice Transfer boundary exception.
 More information is available on the district’s website here: https://www.woodlandschools.org/choice-transfer